 Put the mustard, vinegar, and salt in a mixing bowl and whisk until frothy.
 Slowly drizzle in half of the oil while whisking constantly.
 Drizzle in the water and then the remaining oil, while still whisking rapidly.
 The vinaigrette should be light and creamy.

-Recipe courtesy Chef Martin Picard, Au Pied du Cochon, Montreal, Quebec
+Recipe courtesy of Chef Martin Picard, Au Pied du Cochon, Montreal, Quebec